 • The changes to operator estimation (gh-870, gh-896) were not made in a backwards-compatible fashion, and therefore this patch release aims to remedy that.
-Going forward, there will be much more stringent requirements around backwards compatibility and deprecation.
+Going forward, there will be much more stringent requirements around backwards compatibility and deprecation (@karalekas, gh-899).

-1.13.7 v2.7 (April 29, 2019)
+1.13.8 v2.7 (April 29, 2019)

-- Standard deviation -> standard error in operator estimation (gh-870). - Update what pyQuil expects from quilc in terms of rewiring pragmas they are now comments rather than distinct instructions (gh-878). - Allow users to deprioritize QPU jobs mostly a Rigetti-internal feature (gh-877). - Remove the qubits field from the TomographyExperiment dataclass (gh-896).
+- Standard deviation -> standard error in operator estimation (@msohaibalam, gh-870). - Update what pyQuil expects from quilc in terms of rewiring pragmas they are now comments rather than distinct instructions (@ecpeterson, gh-878).

+- Allow users to deprioritize QPU jobs mostly a Rigetti-internal feature (@jvalery2, gh-877). - Remove the qubits field from the TomographyExperiment dataclass (@msohaibalam, gh-896).

-• Ensure that shots aren't lost when passing a Program through address_qubits (gh-895).
+- Ensure that shots aren't lost when passing a Program through address qubits (@notmgsk, gh-895). - Fixed the conda install command in the README (@seandiscovery, gh-890).